The heart of Baylor School is the academic program, which aims to provide every student with:

 The class is designed to strengthen communicative skills of listening, speaking, reading, and writing and further advance the knowledge of culture, history and society.
 The class emphasizes on improving student language skills in practical context and authentic cultural settings.
 Students use newspaper, movies, television programs and other media sources for class discussions, presentations, and papers.
 This class is suitable for students who have developed strong interest in Chinese language and want to take that to a level where it could be useful for their future education and careers.
 Departmental approval is required for enrollment.

-In the fourth year, students access more sophisticated reading passages, both formal (newspaper articles, blog posts, short stories) and informal (text messages, emails from friends, etc).
-To further develop high-level listening comprehension skills, we use a variety of authentic, native-speed listening and video sources (ex: podcasts, news reports, songs, etc).
+In the fourth year, students access more sophisticated reading passages, both formal (newspaper articles, blog posts, short stories) and informal (text messages, emails from friends, etc.).
+To further develop high-level listening comprehension skills, we use a variety of authentic, native-speed listening and video sources (ex: podcasts, news reports, songs, etc.).
 Students continue to refine their mastery of language skills across tenses and can express themselves on increasingly complex ideas, both orally and in writing.
-Students continue to practice circumlocution (to explain themselves solely in the target language), as well as dealing with ambiguity (not knowing a word; making a guess based on context and linguistic clues).
-They are deepening their cultural competency by deciphering information about the products, practices, and perspectives present in francophone communities.
+They deepen their cultural competency by deciphering information about the products, practices, and perspectives present in francophone communities.

 AP French Language